 If you are looking for life insurance, you may have come across Globe Life.
 They are a well-known company with a long history of providing insurance products to Americans.
 But is Globe Life Insurance Company the right choice for you?
-In this review, we will take a look at Globe Life’s products and services and see how they compare to other companies in the industry.
+In this review, we will look at Globe Life’s products and services and see how they compare to other companies in the industry.
 We will also discuss the pros and cons of choosing Globe Life as your insurer.

-- What Is Globe Life Insurance And What Are Its Main Features?
+- What Is Globe Life Insurance, And What Are Its Main Features?

 - Globe Life Insurance Pros and Cons